pat-St/infra_scripts/README.md

 ansible-playbook ansible-playbook update_infra.yaml
 ```

-## Add a new target for ansible cron job
+## Add a new target for Ansible cron job

 1. Added a new Entry under `keys/config`.
 2. Added a new Entry under `.gitea/workflows/update_infra_workfow.yml` with New environment Entry scheme: `PRIV_KEY_$$host-name$$: ${{ secrets.PRIV_KEY_$$host-name$$ }}`.